thomas-fossati/draft-vesco-vcauthtls/draft-vesco-vcauthtls.md

 ## Client Hello

-The following comes as is from [RFC 8902](https://www.rfc-editor.org/rfc/rfc8902.html#name-tls-server-and-tls-client-u)

-In order to indicate the support of VC, a client MUST include an extension of type "client_certificate_type" or "server_certificate_type" in the extended Client Hello message as described in Section 4.1.2 of [RFC8446] (TLS 1.3).For TLS 1.3, the rules for when the Client Certificate and CertificateVerify messages appear are as follows:
+In order to indicate the support of VC, a client MUST include an extension of type "client_certificate_type" or "server_certificate_type" in the extended Client Hello message as described in Section 4.1.2 of [RFC8446] (TLS 1.3).
+If the client sends the server_certificate_type extension indicating VC support, it MUST also send the did_methods extension.

+For TLS 1.3, the rules for when the Client Certificate and CertificateVerify messages appear are as follows:

 - The client's Certificate message is present if and only if the server sent a CertificateRequest message.
 - The client's CertificateVerify message is present if and only if the client's Certificate message is present and contains a non-empty certificate_list.
-For maximum compatibility, all implementations SHOULD be prepared to handle "potentially" extraneous certificates and arbitrary orderings from any TLS version, with the exception of the end-entity certificate, which MUST be first.

 ## Server Hello

-The following comes as is from [RFC 8902](https://www.rfc-editor.org/rfc/rfc8902.html#name-tls-server-and-tls-client-u)

-When the server receives the Client Hello containing the client_certificate_type extension and/or the server_certificate_type extension, the following scenarios are possible:
+When the server receives the ClientHello containing the client_certificate_type extension and/or the server_certificate_type plus the did_methods extensions, the following scenarios are possible:

-- If both the client and server indicate support for the ITS certificate type, the server MAY select the first (most preferred) certificate type from the client's list that is supported by both peers.
+- The server does not support none of the extensions.
+The server does not send any of these extensions in EncryptedExtensions and CertificateRequest messages.

 - The server does not support any of the proposed certificate types and terminates the session with a fatal alert of type "unsupported_certificate".

-- The server supports the certificate types specified in this document.
-In this case, it MAY respond with a certificate of this type.
-It MAY also include the client_certificate_type and did_methods extensions in Encrypted Extension and Certificate Request respectively.
-Then, the server requests a certificate from the client (via the CertificateRequest message).
+- If both client and server indicate support for the VC certificate type, the server MAY select the first (most preferred) certificate type from the client's list that is supported by both peers.
+It MAY include the client_certificate_type in EncryptedExtensions and then request a certificate from the client (via the CertificateRequest message).

-- The server supports the VC certificate type, but owns a DID that is not compatible with the did_methods extension sent by the client.
-[It terminates the session with a fatal alert of type "unsupported_did_methods"/ It sends an HelloRetryRequest message equipped with the did_methods extension containing the list of DLTs on which owns at least a DID document.]
+- The server supports the VC certificate type, but its DID present in the credentialSubject field of its VC is not compatible with one of the DID Methods present in the did_methods extension sent by the client.
+[Could select another certificate type/ It terminates the session with a fatal alert of type "unsupported_did_methods"/ It sends an HelloRetryRequest message equipped with the did_methods extension containing the list of DLTs on which has a DID.]

-The certificates in the TLS client or server certificate chain MAY be sent as part of the handshake, MAY be obtained from an online repository, or might already be known to and cached at the endpoint.
-If the handshake does not contain all the certificates in the chain, and the endpoint cannot access the repository and does not already know the certificates from the chain, then it SHALL reject the other endpoint's certificate and close the connection.
-Protocols to support retrieving certificates from a repository are specified in ETSI [TS102941].

 ## Certificate Request

-The server must send the did_methods extension in this message when client_certificate_type extension is set to VC.
-If the client has previously sent the did_methods extension, the extension sent by the server must be a list of DID methods client and server have in common.
-If the client did not send "did_methods" extension the server is free to select the values that it wants.
+The server MUST send the did_methods extension in this message if it selected VC type in client_certificate_type extension in EncryptedExtensions message.
+If ClientHello contains the did_methods extension, this extension MUST contain of DID methods client and server have in common.
+If the client did not send the "did_methods" extension the server can send all the DID Methods it supports.

-A client processing this extension realizes that does not have a DID that belongs to one of the DLTs specified by the server MUST terminate the handshake with a fatal alert "unsupported_did_methods".
+A client that processes this message does not have a DID that belongs to one of the DLTs specified by the server MUST send a Certificate message containing no certificates (i.e., with the certificate list field having length 0).

 # Certificate

 In the case of TLS 1.3, and when the certificate_type is VC, the Certificate contents and processing are different than for the Certificate message specified for other values of certificate_type in [RFC8446].
+If the VC certificate type was negotiated, then the certificate_list MUST contain no more than one CertificateEntry, which contains a CBOR encoded VC.
+The party that processes a Certificate message must follow the specifications proposed by the W3C [X].

-The party that process a Certificate message containing a VC must check that the VC follows the scheme specified in the @context field, then check the validity of the VC metadata, verify the signature of the Issuer on the VC, and then extract the server DID from the credentialSubject field of the VC and resolve the server DID to retrieve the server public key from the distributed ledger.
+The endpoint must check that the VC follows the scheme specified in the @context field, then check the validity of the VC metadata, verify the signature of the Issuer on the VC, and then extract the server DID from the credentialSubject field of the VC and resolve the server DID to retrieve the server public key from the distributed ledger.
 The public is employed to verify the signature in the CertificateVerify message sent by the peer.

-# Certificate Verify

-The signature is computed in the same way as before, but now the private key associated to public key of the sender DID document is employed.

 # Examples

+Figures [x], [x] and [x] show some message-exchanges examples.

 ## TLS Server Uses a VC

 This section shows an example that the client is willing to receive and validate a VC from the server.
-The client does not own an identity at the TLS level and so omits the server_cert_type extension.
+The client does not own an identity at the TLS level and so omits the client_cert_type extension.
+The server indicates in the EncryptedExtensions message that it selected a VC to insert in the Certificate message as depicted in Figure [X].

 ~~~plantuml
 @startuml